jupyter-widgets/ipywidgets/docs/source/embedding.md

 In the case of the HTML output, Jupyter Interactive Widgets are also supported.
-However, it is a requirement that the notebook was correctly saved with the special "Save Notebook with Widgets" action in the widgets menu.
+However, it is a requirement that the notebook was correctly saved with the special "Save Notebook Widget State" action in the widgets menu.

 ## Rendering Interactive Widgets on [nbviewer](http://nbviewer.jupyter.org/)